Weak-Driven Learning: How Weak Agents make Strong Agents Stronger: Additional Dynamics Diagnostics for Mixed-Logit Training

 \subsection{Stage I: Hard-Negative Amplification and Strong-Model Dominance}

-Early in joint training, the weak model is more confused, so for many hard negatives $k$ we have $m_k(z_{\mathrm{weak}}) < m_k(z_{\mathrm{strong}})$.
-By the logit-mixing analysis in Appendix~\ref{sec:appendix_grad_amp} (e.g., Eq.~\eqref{eq:appendix_total_neg_mass}), mixing shrinks these margins and increases total negative probability mass.
+Early in mixed-logit training, the weak model is more confused, so for many hard negatives $k$ we have $m_k(z_{\mathrm{weak}}) < m_k(z_{\mathrm{strong}})$.
+By the logit-mixing analysis in Section~\ref{sec:theoretical_analysis} of the main paper (Theorem~1), mixing shrinks these margins and increases total negative probability mass.
 Consequently, the residual $g$ grows in magnitude and is biased toward hard negatives: the weak model acts as a \emph{gradient amplifier}, not a competitor in final accuracy.